alexpdev/blackjack/README.md

 BlackJack is a small graphical tool that I built to help me improve at counting cards.

-It is essentially a GUI BlackJack game with a window that prints out probabilities, statistics, and combinatorial information about the active game.
+It is essentially a GUI BlackJack game with a window that displays probabilities, statistics, and combinatorial information about the active game.
 Features include specifying the number of players, and number of decks the dealer will use.